Chandrayaan 2: Vikram Lander was half a kilometre away from intended touch down point

 "Unless all the things are compensated...
 Compensating gravity, it (the lander) will not come down smoothly and touch the surface.
 That's the critical part of the whole manoeuvre," he said.

-Sivan had said on Saturday that the space agency would try to establish link with the lander for 14 days and reiterated on Sunday after it was located on the lunar surface by Chandrayaan-2's on-board cameras that those efforts would continue.
+Sivan had said on Saturday that the space agency would try to establish the link with the lander for 14 days and reiterated on Sunday after it was located on the lunar surface by Chandrayaan-2's onboard cameras that those efforts would continue.

 He had said that Vikram lander's descent was as planned and normal performance was observed up to an altitude of 2.1 km, but subsequently, communication from the lander to ground stations was lost.